 Olinda Oils Museum & Trail – Brea

-They offer private, two-hour docent-guided tour of the Museum Galleries, President Nixon’s original birthplace, and Marine One, that will transport you back to what Bob Dole called “The Age of Nixon.”
-They also have several FREE admission days throughout the year including Memorial Day and President’s Day.
+The library offers private, two-hour docent-guided tour of the Museum Galleries, President Nixon’s original birthplace, and Marine One, that will transport you back to what Bob Dole called “The Age of Nixon.”
+They also have several free admission days throughout the year including Memorial Day and President’s Day.

 Santa Ana Fire Museum – Santa Ana